HariSekhon/Knowledge-Base/travel.md

 Also, if you're only going into the centres in the evenings, often you can get cheap or even free parking.

 ## Mobile Internet Access

+Always ensure you have mobile internet before you leave the airport.

 ### EU